 I use 2-3 frying pans at the same time when I make this.
 I know, it increases the amount if washing up, but if I can fry all the fritters at the same time, at least they are all warm, when we eat.
 Heat glugs of flavourless oil in your wide based frying pans.
 Then, drop large tablespoons of the courgette mixture and spread each of them out into a thin layer.
 Fry them for about 3-4 minutes on each side on medium/high heat.
 It’s important not to cook them slow: they will stew and never crisp up.

-If your courgettes are oily after frying, put them on a cooling rack.
-Alternatively, place them on a kitchen roll, but only for a moment, or else they’ll start getting soggy.
+If your courgettes are oily after frying, place them on a kitchen roll, but only for a moment, or else they’ll start getting soggy.
 Or you can simply dab them with a piece of kitchen roll.

-We normally have these for a weekend lunch and serve them with a simple green salad and a dollop or sour cream.
+We normally have these for a weekend lunch and serve them with a simple green salad and a dollop or sour cream or creme fraiche.
 However, this time we had to celebrate the end of the courgette season and created a board with our all-round Chipotle Yogurt Dip (click here for recipe), marinated beetroot and green salad.

-If you have even more courgettes to use, why not try some of our other recipes:
+If you have even more zucchini to use, why not try some of our other recipes:

 - 350 g courgettes topped and tailed